IbraheemNofal/SUMO-OpenAI-GYM-Environment/README.md

 Please check the internal Model Parameters under Sumo_Environment.py and make sure it fits your agent implementation.
 For Any questions, don't hesitate to reach out.

-Originally tested with PFRL and SUMO 1.6.0
+Originally tested with PFRL and SUMO 1.6.0 under Ubuntu 18.04 LTS